The 3Cs – code, collaboration and capability – are the keys to separating the winners and losers in global manufacturing.

 The 3Cs grabbed attention at the latest in a series of annual “manufacturing summits” held by the Financial Times.
-At the latest gathering, held in London in early October, the topics for discussion included autonomous vehicles, artificial intelligence, the internet of things and the challenges of Brexit.
+At the latest gathering, held in London in October 2018, the topics for discussion included autonomous vehicles, artificial intelligence, the internet of things and the challenges of Brexit.

 First, consider code – the lines of software that act as the “glue” between interlinked machines.
 The key resource here is data.
 Every time a manufacturing process takes place, or a finished product interacts with the outside world, an item of data is created.